gregarious/lilypad-pace/angular-lilypad-intro.md

 ```

 This controller initializes the timestamp and also declares a function that will update
-that timestamp anytime its called.
+that timestamp anytime it's called.

 If you define a controller within DOM whose parent is already under a controller, that
 inner controller's `$scope` will prototypically inherit from the outer controller's